kintoproj/kintohub/cli/README.md

 ### Requirements:

 - Make sure you use bash to run this script
 - `unzip` should be installed.
-If you don't already have it install it using `sudo apt-get install -y unzip` or similar command depending on your linux distro
+If you don't already have it install it using `sudo apt-get install -y unzip` or similar command depending on your Linux distribution

 Run the installation script to install Kinto CLI to its default location `usr/local/bin`: